|364.03||Relation of conviction to employment or occupation.|

 This chapter also shall not apply to eligibility for juvenile corrections employment, where the offense involved child physical or sexual abuse or criminal sexual conduct.

-(b) This chapter does not apply to a school district or to eligibility for a license issued or renewed by the Board of Teaching or the commissioner of education.
+(b) This chapter does not apply to a school district or to eligibility for a license issued or renewed by the board of teaching or the commissioner of children, families, and learning.

 364.10 Violation of civil rights.